Maya-faisal/Training/Task2/Description.md

      **-m in Megabytes** <br/>

   3. Disk  Usage and Free Disk
-     A script was written to extract the needed disk and partition data as following:
+     A script was written to extract the needed disk and partition data as follows:

   4. Get the TimeStamp